frakture/frakture-docs/docs/enrichment/attribution/constrained.md

 then we can do all kinds of complicated things, and be assured that the end result isn't going to blow up.
 In the attribution world, this is often called Fractional (Fraktional :) attribution.
 Rather than coming up with rules to assign credit, and hoping it adds up, we first start with 100%, and then distribute fractions of that whole depending on our rules.

-The same information is typically used as an unconstrained model, such as first transaction, most recent message, etc, but instead of assigning full credit based on "if (this) then (that)", constrained attribution starts with 100% of a transaction, and then portions out parts of that different.
+The same information is typically used as an unconstrained model, such as first transaction, most recent message, etc, but instead of assigning full credit based on "if (this) then (that)", constrained attribution starts with 100% of a transaction, and then portions out parts of that to different channels.
 So in the above example, you might assign 40% of the credit to the original source channel, and 60% to the most recent channel.
 No matter how you do the split, and no matter how many interactions you involve, and no matter how complicated you make it, if you hold to the constraint, you're *assured* you're never going blow up.

 There's lots of opinions on the *best* way to attribute -- but as long as they all follow the same constraint, they can be compared and swapped out without affecting the bottom line.